-Chinyere Anucha is a rising senior pursuing a BA in Health and Societies at the University of Pennsylvania.
+Chinyere Anucha was a senior pursuing a BA in Health and Societies at the University of Pennsylvania.
 She is interested in how disparities have shaped healthcare outcomes in marginalized populations, and is especially passionate about health policy and global health.
 Anucha hopes to make meaningful contributions to the improvement of public health, not only in her community, but on a global scale as well.

 At Penn, Anucha serves as a tutor at The Marks Family Writing Center and also interns with Palms Solutions, a West Philadelphia nonprofit organization serving the African diaspora.
 In her free time, she enjoys cooking, creative writing, and watching movies.

 - Evaluating the Influence of Sugary Drink Warning Labels on Beverage Perceptions, Purchases, and Consumption